 DogRook Bark Collar

-- NO SHOCK COLLAR, HUMANE CORRECTION -- With 7 safe vibration and sound levels, no harm dog...
+- NO SHOCK COLLAR HUMANE - 7 safe vibration and sound levels, our harmless dog training collar...

 With over 1700 reviews, this is another collar worth taking a look at.
 It has a reflective nylon strap that can be adjusted to fit dogs from 10 to 110 pounds, is water resistant, and has 7 vibration levels to choose from.
 They also offer a 1-year warranty.